mpetitjean22/nat_project/Readme.md

 Control-Packet:
   IP: [10,0,0,2]        # dest IP of the control packets
   Port: 80              # dest Port of the control packets

+NAT:
+  WAN-Routines: 1       # number of routines (still in testing)
+  LAN-Routines: 1
 ```
 It is important to note that these values are not validated for correctness so it is up to the user to provide configurations that are correct.
 Additionally, `tun2` is the tun name used in the scripts, so if you change this value be sure to change the scripts or do not use them.